-In a bid to gain approval for their troubled merger bid, US telecoms giants MCI Worldcom and Sprint are in talks behind closed doors with trade officials from the EC, widely assumed to be a major opponent of the plan.
+In an effort to gain approval for their troubled merger bid, US telecoms giants MCI WorldCom and Sprint are in talks behind closed doors with trade officials from the European Commission, which is widely thought to be a major opponent of the plan.

 The smart money is already declaring the merger dead in the water, regardless of what the Eurocrats say.
-The US government has already done plenty to put the skids under the $115bn deal first announced last October, and may be about to apply the coup de grace.
+The US government has already done plenty to put the skids under the $115bn deal, which was first announced in October 1999, and may be about to apply the coup de grace.

-If successful, however, it would be the second biggest merger in corporate history, after the more recently announced Times Warner and AOL merger, which is also awaiting a governmental rubber stamp, but with greater reason for optimism.
+If successful, however, the tie-up would be the second biggest merger in corporate history, after the more recently announced Times Warner and America Online deal which is also awaiting a governmental rubber stamp.

-The specific aspiration of MCI Worldcom and Sprint, due to be renamed Worldcom in the event of a successful conclusion to their plan, is to take on the daddy of them all, AT&T, which controls almost half of its home market and has massive investments abroad.
-It is clear that the key battleground between Worldcom and AT&T is the high-profit corporate and international accounts.
-Approve our bid, says Worldcom, and we'll give those AT&T guys a bloody nose, and bring a little more balance to the market, to the benefit of major customers everywhere.
+The specific aspiration of MCI WorldCom and Sprint, which would be renamed WorldCom if their merger gets the go-ahead, will be to take on the daddy of them all, AT&T, which controls almost half of its home market and has massive investments abroad.
+It is clear that the key battleground between WorldCom and AT&T is the high profit corporate and international accounts.
+Approve our bid, says WorldCom, and we'll give those AT&T guys a bloody nose, and bring a little more balance to the market, to the benefit of major customers everywhere.

-MCI Worldcom chief executive, Bernard Ebbers, said he sought out Sprint in the first place largely because of its US wireless phone network and investments in advanced messaging technologies.
+MCI WorldCom chief executive Bernard Ebbers said he sought out Sprint in the first place largely because of its US wireless phone network and investments in advanced messaging technologies.
 At the time the merger first hit the headlines, he described it as "particularly timely, as wireless communications emerge as a critical component of full service offerings".
-There are plans on the table for high-speed digital subscriber line (DSL) facilities and fixed wireless access using the combined company's MMDS spectrum.
+There are plans on the table for high-speed digital subscriber line facilities and fixed wireless access using the combined company's MMDS spectrum

-Then there are Sprint's web investments, touted by CEO William Esrey as "set to provide end-to-end integrated broadband services for the home and the business market, as an alternative to traditional cable and telephony providers".
+Then there are Sprint's web investments, touted by chief executive William Esrey as "set to provide end-to-end integrated broadband services for the home and the business market, as an alternative to traditional cable and telephony providers".

 The natural fit between the two operators, so the myth goes, will provide a whole far greater than the sum of the parts, providing corporate users with an unmissable feast of cutting-edge benefits, as well as considerable cost savings.